 The Journal appears under the auspices of the Polish Society of the Nuclear Medicine and the Hungarian and Serbian Societies of Nuclear Medicine.
 Since 2011 NMR has incorporated the scientific and educational output of the “Problems of Nuclear Medicine” – the former journal of The Polish Society of Nuclear Medicine.

 NMR publishes full papers and reviews or editorials, individual case reports, letters and book reviews, news on congresses and symposia.
 The NMR editors endorse the principles embodied in the Helsinki Declaration and expect all research involving humans to be conducted in accordance with these principles.
 For animal experimentation reported in the Journal, it is expected that investigators will have observed the Interdisciplinary Principles and Guidelines for the Use of Animals in Research, Testing and Education issued by the New York Academy of Sciences’ Adhoc Committee on Animal Research.
 All human and animal research must gain acceptance of the local ethical committee, which acceptance should be indicated in the manuscript.

 In 2012 published with the financial support from the Ministry of Science and Higher Education.

-The printed version of the journal is the main version.
+The electronic version of the journal is the primary version.